DonLol-Huang/DemoRepo/README.md

 # DemoRepo
- A demonstration repositort for deco2017
+ A demonstration repository for deco2017

+add some extra changes